sigsum/log-go/doc/readme.md

 # Configuring and using the log server implementation

-The documents in this folder describe the `log_go` implementation of a [Sigsum](https://git.glasklar.is/sigsum/project/documentation) log server.
+The documents in this folder describe the `log-go` implementation of a [Sigsum](https://git.glasklar.is/sigsum/project/documentation) log server.